 6. Never apologizing

 Fights and arguments are a part of every relationship.
 When one is wrong, the right thing to do is apologize to the partner and move on.
-But if you are the only one apologizing and your partner never does it (even when it is his or her fault), you need to address the issue.
+But if you are the only one apologizing and your partner never does it (even when it is his or her fault), it hints at her lack of respect for you and that you need to address the issue.
+There should be enough respect in your relationship from each other that each partner can admit when they are wrong and apologize.

 7. Being abusive